 - Acceptance requires us to develop some humility and recognize that we are not the director of this show called life.
 We cannot control the world, our local community, work colleagues, friends, or family members.
 With acceptance, we remind ourselves to practice “right-sizedness” – we are neither more or less important than anyone else.

 - Acceptance improves our ability to problem solve.
-We may be reluctant to accept that we have an addiction problem, or that our job no longer fulfills us.
+We may be reluctant to accept that we have an addiction problem, or that our job no longer fulfills us, for instance.
 However, once we accept the truth, rather than remaining in denial or resistance, we are in a better place to look at our options and pick the best action plan.
 After all, rejecting reality does not change reality.

 - Acceptance nurtures our emotional and physical health.
 Resistance, willfulness, or burying our head in the sand can throw us dramatically off-balance in mind, body, and spirit.
-We create a lot of stress when we state through our thoughts, feelings, words, or behavior, that “I cannot stand this”.
+We create a lot of stress when we proclaim through our thoughts, feelings, words, or behavior, that “I cannot stand this”.
 When we’re in acceptance, we generally have much more energy available, because we’re no longer expending effort trying to avoid, deny, or push away our feelings or circumvent a frightening situation.

 - Acceptance benefits our interpersonal relationships.
 Acceptance enables us to express our needs, while also acknowledging that someone else may feel differently from us, and with some understanding of why they might feel the way they do.
 This tactic facilitates mutual respect and cooperation, as opposed to the “me vs. you” perspective.